Speedy Gonzales: Film adaptation

-In 2010, Warner Bros. and New Line Cinema announced a new Speedy Gonzales live action/animated feature film.
+In 2010, Warner Bros.
+Pictures and New Line Cinema announced a new Speedy Gonzales live action/animated feature film.
 George Lopez was attached to voice the character.
-In December 2015, it was reported that an animated film was in development at Warner Bros.
+In December 2015, it was reported that an animated feature film based on the character was in development at Warner Bros.
 In April 2016, it was announced that Eugenio Derbez would voice the character.
-In April 2024, during an interview, Eugenio Derbez said that he doubts that the movie would happen saying "I feel that the studios are afraid that, nowadays, it's so politically incorrect.
+In April 2024, during an interview, Derbez said that he doubted that the movie would happen, saying, "I feel that the studios are afraid that, nowadays, it's so politically incorrect.
 I've been telling them constantly that we love Speedy Gonzales in Mexico".
+On December 2, 2025, Jorge R. Gutierrez teased that a Speedy Gonzales feature film was in development.
+On January 16, 2026, The Hollywood Reporter announced that the project got greenlit by Warner Bros.
+Pictures Animation.